reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

+(Don't forget to save your file.)

 What we've done here is split our test into two separate contexts.
-One for
-posts that are published, and one for posts that aren't.
-We expect to see
-different behaviour from both contexts.
+One for posts that are published, and one for posts that aren't.
+We expect to see different behaviour from both contexts.

 When we run this spec (`rspec spec/features/reading_blog_spec.rb --order default`) we get two failures: